Jamundí: History

 Jamundi was founded on March 23, 1536; four months before Cali, by the Spanish conquistadors Pedro de Añasco and Juan de Ampudia.
 The name comes from the cacique Jamundí, chief of the tribe that lived in the territory before the arrival of the Spanish.

 Geography

 The municipality is characterized by a flat surface, although some mountainous terrain at the west, the "Farallones de Cali", that presents heights of 4200 meters.
 It's located in between the Cauca River and the "Western Ranges of Colombia", also it has seven rivers: "Claro River", "Cauca", "Guachinte", "Jamundí", "Jordán", "Pital" and "Timba" and a lot of streams that flow in the town and the rural area.

-Armed conflict
+Armed conflict and crime

 Jamundí is highly affected by the Colombian armed conflict as of 2011.
 FARC rebels have a significant presence in the municipality and have, as of 2013, frequently attacked the police and army there.
 In August 2011 a large group of FARC guerrillas attacked the military, killing two soldiers from the Colombian army and wounding four more.

+Jamundí is also the locality where serial killer Luis Alfredo Garavito, one of the most prolific serial killers of all time, committed his first murder.
+In 1992, while drinking heavily at a local bar, Garavito lured a young boy to an isolated area, where he raped and murdered him.
+He confessed to this and the other murders after his arrest in April 1999.